|

 to the South and the world of binary fluxes.
 We are too close

+to the pole to have satellite Internet.
 While Qeqertat peacefully lives at the edge of civilization,

 Qaanaaq and its 500 inhabitants expresses the duality of a